When prepping for a trip to the slopes, it’s important to remember all the essentials, including packing and dressing in layers.

 - Snow hat: Heat can escape if your head is not protected.
 Even if some skiers and snowboarders tend to forgo their snow hats underneath a helmet, it’s good to have one on your head when taking a break from your activity.
 Your ears and scalp can get cold fast, so whenever you’re not moving, make sure to have your hat nice and snug.

 - Insulated pants: To keep warm, yet nimble, you’re not going to want to have a lot of layers covering your legs.
-Instead, aim for some long johns or compression leggings as a baselayer underneath your insulated pants.
+Instead, aim for some compression leggings as a baselayer underneath your insulated pants.
 Your insulated pants should combine both weather resistance and cold resistance since you’re sacrificing layers for more mobility.

-- Gloves: Keep your hands and fingers protected with gloves and hand warmers.
+- Gloves: Help keep your hands and fingers protected with gloves and hand warmers.
 They are designed to keep your hands toasty and comfortable when on the slopes or after your winter activity.
 Hand warmers are air activated and most last up to 8 hours, allowing you for a full day warmth.

 OTHER MOUNTAIN ESSENTIALS